in the hospital recovery room with her still-groggy husband, who 30

 bluntly.
 “The odds are that it’s celiac.
 We have to wait for the lab

-Celiac what?
+Celiac disease?
 Betsy was completely thrown for a loop by the news.
 Over

 13 years of marriage, the homemaker from Waupaca, Wisconsin